 Moving house insurance makes sure your possessions are protected in transit to your new home.
 Everyone is well aware of the enormous stress of moving home and the final step of emptying your old place full of memories into the back of a van can be a final mental tipping point.

 But a physical tipping point is definitely not what you want for your possessions.
 Nevertheless accidents do happen.
-But with a lifetime of contents packed into a lorry how can you protect the thousands of pounds of items there – from furniture to televisions and collections?
+But with a lifetime of contents packed into a lorry or a removal company how can you get cover for the thousands of pounds of items there – from furniture to televisions and collections?

-Home insurance mostly covers your contents only when they are in the home, apart from often a few valuables on your person.
-What do you do then if £2000 of high-spec television ends up smashed?
+Home insurance will mostly cover your contents only when they are in the home, apart from often a few valuables on your person.
+What do you do then if £2000 of dining room furniture ends up smashed?

 Some 42% of insurers don’t cover your contents when you’re moving home, according to MoneySupermarket, while 25% of people moved with no home insurance at all.

+Insurance for removals (or as Americans say, insurance for removal) can help on that front.
 With Emerald Life our home insurance includes cover for moving house.
-We cover theft and damage to your contents under the same circumstances listed in our policy wording while they are being permanently removed from your home to any other private property you are going to live in inside the UK, provided that the household removal is conducted by a professional person.
+We cover theft and damage to your contents under the same circumstances listed in our policy wording while they are being permanently removed from your home to any other private property you are going to live in inside the UK, provided that the household removal is conducted by a professional company.
 That includes 72 hours of storage.

-We also offer optional accidental damage cover for contents which extends that cover to include acts like dropping items.
+We also offer within our insurance optional accidental damage cover for contents which extends that cover to include acts like dropping items.
 This includes lots of high value items like electricals but note that delicate ceramics are excluded, along with cash and bicycles.

 If you already have a home insurance policy with another provider then you should check your policy to see if removals insurance is included.
 Like Emerald, plenty of insurers do provide cover for moving home under contents insurance.